PlanetaryRobotics/IrisRoverPackage/README.md

 # IrisRoverPackage
 Complete software package for the Iris Lunar Rover (CMU).

+**NOTE**: This repository used to be called `CubeRoverPackage`.
+For legacy reasons, the URL `https://github.com/PlanetaryRobotics/CubeRoverPackage` still works along with all its subpages.
+The name `CubeRoverPackage` predates the split of CubeRover and Iris Lunar Rover.
+This codebase is entirely unaffiliated with `CUBEROVER™`, a trademark of Astrobotic Technology.

 ## Development
 ### Highlevel Late-Stage Branching Philosophy:
 The following is the policy for branching as of mid-2022 in the lead up to mission as final FSW release candidates are prepared.